 To the Moon

 The next step is the Moon.
 Wernher von Braun leads a Nazi space program at Peenemünde.
 His rocket technology is also being used to develop long-range missiles that can reach North America.
 The hope is to put a man on the Moon before 1960.
+Robert Goddard leads the American rocket and space program.

 Click here to learn more about the Nazi Moon base.